Derrick Gragg

 Derrick Gragg (born November 16, 1969) is an American college athletics administrator.
-He is the athletic director at Northwestern University, a position he has held since 2021.
+He was the athletic director at Northwestern University, a position he has held from 2021 to 2024, before being moved to the position of Vice President for Athletic Strategy.
 He previously spent eight years, 2013 to 2021, as the athletic director at the University of Tulsa, seven years, 2006 to 2013, as the athletic director at Eastern Michigan University, six years, 2000 to 2006, as senior associate athletic director at the University of Arkansas.
 Gragg played college football at Vanderbilt University, lettering as a wide receiver for the Commodores for four seasons, 1988 to 1991.

 Early life, education and NCAA football

 Gragg was born and raised in Huntsville, Alabama, where he played football and basketball at Lee High School.
 He attended Vanderbilt University in Nashville, Tennessee, and played wide receiver for the Vanderbilt Commodores football team from 1988 to 1991.
 He was recruited and played for head coach Watson Brown, before Gerry DiNardo took over as head coach his senior season.

-Gragg graduated from Vanderbilt in 1992 with a bachelor of science in human development.
-He went on to earn a master's degree in sports administration from Wayne State University in 1999, and a doctorate in higher education administration at the University of Arkansas in 2004.
+Gragg graduated from Vanderbilt in 1992 with a Bachelor of Science in human development.
+He went on to earn a master's degree in sports administration from Wayne State University in 1999, and a doctorate (Ed.D) in higher education administration at the University of Arkansas in 2004.
 He is a member of Kappa Alpha Psi fraternity.